Dutch B1 – how many hours?

 Required hours to reach level Dutch B1 with Suitcase talen Delft method modules

-Suitcase talen went online and switched to the Delft method in September 2020.
+Because of its effectiveness, Suitcase talen switched from traditional courses on location to online classes with the Delft method..
 The Delft method is based on e-learning with conversation classes.
 Especially in the beginning, communication is more important than correctness.
-Grammar is reduced to an indispensable minimum, and what has been learned with e-learning is practiced in online group conversations.

 Conclusion

-- The less English you know, the harder it is to learn Dutch
+• The less English you know, the harder it is to learn Dutch

-- You learn faster if you are in contact with the new language every day
+• You learn faster if you are in contact with the new language every day

 The Delft method at Suitcase talen

-Of course, some students stopped completely.
-Either the method was too speedy, or they did not like the method.
-Some of them could not combine it with work.
-Other students are taking a break for personal reasons.
-The modular system, which is unique for Suitcase talen, offers that flexibility.
+Of course, some students fail to learn Dutch so quickly.
+Either the method is too speedy, or they don’t like the method.
+Some of them cannot combine it with work obligations.

 Are you still unsure whether the Delft method is for you?
-Read the testimonial The Delft method is fast or take part in your first module of 5 weeks.
+Take part in your first module of 5 weeks.
 After that, you’ll know.
-Read all practical information in the Courses .
+Read all practical information in Courses.
+To know in which module to start, please use the Contact form, mentioning

-- whether you speak some Dutch and how you learned that
+• whether you speak some Dutch and how you learned that

-- your actual situation
+• your actual situation

-- your target
+• your target